Kena Shrine Band Unit

 The Band is able to provide quality musical entertainment to members of senior organizations and residents of nursing care centers and assisted living facilities throughout the VA, MD, and DC area.
 In addition the band is fully supportive of Kena events playing at Installations, Family Picnic, Parades, and other activities as requested by the Potentate.

-Rehearsals are every other Tuesday night beginning at 7:30 pm in the Band Room located in the Kena Anek building.
+Rehearsals are the first Tuesday beginning at 7:00 pm (or as called by the President) in the Band Room located in the Kena Anek building.

 As the Band’s motto states; the Band supports the Shriners Hospitals for Children by “playing so that children can”.